 In all of these instances, a 4-step intervention with Ripple Effects training software can be effective in changing behavior:

-- Complete tutorial for the offense (defiance, disruptive etc.)
+- Complete the tutorial for the discipline worthy offense (defiance, disruptive etc.)

-- Direct student to privately explore their underlying reason for the behavior in any domain (individual, peer, school, family, community)
+- Direct student to privately explore the underlying reason for that behavior in any domain (individual, peer, school, family, community)

-- Have student choose a final tutorial to build a strength, and learn alternative behaviors that will work for positive change
+- Have student choose a tutorial to build a strength (i.e. impuse control, anger management, appreciation for diversity) and learn alternative behaviors that will work for positive change

-- Start with a strength –”learning style” or “strengths” tutorials
+- Start with a strength – Learning Style or “Strengths” tutorial

 - Complete the tutorial on getting respect